 T-Seps Main Features

 There are two versions of T-Seps.
-T-Seps 2.0.2 is an older “legacy” version that works with the very old Photoshop 6.0 all the way to the latest CS6 in 32-bit and 64-bit mode.
+T-Seps 2.0.2 is an older “legacy” version that works with the very old Photoshop 6.0 all the way to CS6 in 32-bit and 64-bit mode.
 It was the next generation of FastFilms – first developed in 1999 and it works in the Actions Panel in Photoshop using a series of buttons.

 T-Seps 4.0 is the next generation of T-Seps.
 It works in all CC versions of Photoshop and has an easy-to-use graphic interface and a lot of new and improved routines.
 Both versions work on Windows XP (limited support), Vista, Windows 7, 8, 8.1, 10 and Windows 11 and they work on Mac computers with OSX 10.6 or higher including Apple Silicon processors.